Charles C. Krulak: Legacy

 Krulak famously referred to the "Strategic Corporal" and the Three Block War as two of the key lessons identified from the deployments in Somalia, Haiti and Bosnia.
 These concepts are still considered vital in understanding the increasing complexity of modern battlefields.

 Krulak explained some of his warfighting philosophy in an interview with Tom Clancy in Clancy's nonfiction book Marine.
 Clancy referred to Krulak as "Warrior Prince of the Corps."
 Krulak also rewrote the Marine Corps' basic combat study text, MCDP 1: Warfighting, incorporating his theories on operations in the modern battlefield.

 Family

 Krulak is married to Zandi Meyers from Annapolis.
-They have two sons: CAPT David C. Krulak, the former Commanding Officer for Naval Hospital Okinawa, Japan and Dr. Todd C. Krulak, PhD., a retired freelance rave DJ who is now a professor at Samford University; and five grandchildren: Capt Brian Krulak (USMC), Katie, Mary, Matthew, and Charles.
+They have two sons: Dr. David C. Krulak, a former U.S. Navy captain and the current Director of the TRICARE Health Plan at the Defense Health Agency and Dr. Todd C. Krulak, PhD., a retired freelance rave DJ who is a professor at Samford University; and five grandchildren: Capt Brian Krulak (USMC), Katie, Mary, Matthew, and Charles.

 He is the son of Lieutenant General Victor H. Krulak Sr., and the younger brother of Commander Victor H. Krulak Jr, Navy Chaplain Corps and Colonel William Krulak, United States Marine Corps Reserve.
-Krulak's godfather was USMC general Holland McTyeire "Howlin' Mad" Smith.
+Krulak's godfather was USMC General Holland "Howlin' Mad" Smith.